 On a positive note, it’s great to get some new blood into Magento from an experienced software development house.
 Moving to Magento 2 has been an uphill struggle that was in development for well over two years.
 Magento 1’s online sites have been slow at moving over as there is no straightforward upgrade path, and any custom development in Magento 1 has effectively been lost.

 Adobe have purchased Magento with the view of creating a stronger competitor against Shopify, as Magento have been losing customers to Shopify ever since they announced they were ditching Magento Go.
-Ironically, in 2014 Magento pushed everyone towards BigCommerce, another of Shopify’s competitors, however due to the multiple security vulnerabilities that have cropped up since, have only increased the flow of clients over to Shopify.
+Ironically, in 2014 Magento pushed everyone towards BigCommerce, another of Shopify’s competitors, however due to the multiple security vulnerabilities that have cropped up since, this has only increased the flow of clients over to Shopify.

 As a Hosting company, we have seen this completely erode the low-end hosting market for Magento and for a small business, it makes complete sense to move to a managed ecommerce solution instead of self-hosted.
 To be fair, Shopify do a great job and I have been recommending clients use them for a while.